rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 This inital draft is early work is based on discussions with various folk, particularly Thomas Graf, Holger Keller, Dan Voyer, Nils Warnke, and Alex Huang Feng; but also wider conversations that include: Benoit Claise, Pierre Francois, Paolo Lucente, Jean Quilbeuf, among others.

+# Contributors
+{:numbered="false"}

+The following individuals have actively contributed to this draft and the YANG Push Solution.

+- Dan Voyer (TBD)

 --- back

+# Functional changes between YANG Push Lite and YANG Push {#DifferencesFromYangPush}

+This non-normative section highlights the significant functional changes where the YANG Push Lite implementation differs from YANG Push.
+However, the main body of this document, from {{overview}} onwards, provides the normative definition of the YANG Push Lite specification, except for any text or sections that explicitly indicate that they are informative rather being normative.

+*Note to reviewers: If you notice mistakes in this section during development of the document and solution then please point them out to the authors and the working group.* **(RFC editor, please remove this paragraph prior to publication)**

+## Removed Functionality

+This section lists functionality specified in {{RFC8639}} and YANG Push which is not specified in YANG Push Lite.

+- Negotiation and hints of failed subscriptions.

+- The RPC to modify an existing dynamic subscription, instead the subscription must be terminated and re-established.

+- The ability to suspend and resume a dynamic subscription.
+Instead a dynamic subscription is terminated if the device cannot reliably fulfill the subscription or a receiver is too slow causing the subscription to be back pressured.

+- Specifying a subscription stop time, and the corresponding subscription-completed notification have been removed.

+- Replaying of buffered event records are not supported.
+The nearest equivalent is requesting a sync-on-start replay when the subscription transport session comes up which will reply the current state.

+- QoS weighting and dependency between subscriptions has been removed due to the complexity of implementation.

+- Support for reporting subscription error hints has been removed.
+The device SHOULD reject subscriptions that are likely to overload the device, but more onus is placed on the operator configuring the subscriptions or setting up the dynamic subscriptions to ensure that subscriptions are reasonable, as they would be expected to do for any other configuration.

+- The "subscription-state-notif" extension has been removed.

+- The YANG Patch format {{RFC8072}} is no longer used for on-change subscriptions.

+## Changed Functionality

+This section documents behavior that exists in both YANG Push and YANG Push Lite, but the behavior differs between the two:

+- All YANG Push Lite notifications messages use {{I-D.draft-netana-netconf-notif-envelope}} rather than {{RFC5277}} used by YANG Push.

+- Changes to handling receivers:

+  - Receivers are always configured separately from the subscription and are referenced.

+  - Transport and Encoding parameters are configured as part of a receiver definition, and are used by all subscriptions directed towards a given receiver.

+  - If a subscription uses multiple receivers then:

+    - Update messages and lifecycle notifications are sent to all receivers (to preserve sequence numbers)

+    - all receivers must be configured with the same encoding

+- Periodic and on-change message uses a common *update* notification message format, allowing for the messages to be processed by clients in a similar fashion and to support combined periodic and on-change subscriptions.

+- On-change dampening:

+  - Client configurable on-change dampening has been removed.

+  - However, YANG Push Lite allows a publisher to limit the rate at which a data node is sampled for on-change notifications.
+See {{OnChangeConsiderations}} for further details.

+- Dynamic subscriptions are no longer mandatory to implement, either or both of Configured and Dynamic Subscriptions may be implemented in YANG Push Lite.

+- The solution focuses solely on datastore subscriptions that each have their own event stream.
+Filters cannot be applied to the event stream, only to the set of datastore data nodes that are monitored by the subscription.

+- The lifecycle events of when a subscription-started or subscription-terminated may be sent differs from RFC 8639/RFC 8649:

+  - Subscription-started notifications are also sent for dynamic subscriptions.

+- Some of the requirements on transport have been relaxed.

+- The encoding identities have been extended with CBOR encodings, and the "encoding-" prefix has been removed (so that there is a better on the wire representation).

+- YANG Push Lite allows for a publisher to provide an eventually consistent distributed view of the operational datastore, rather than a fully consistent datastore where on-change updates are sent as logic diffs to that datastore.

+## Added Functionality

+- Device capabilities are reported via XXX and additional models that augment that data model.

+- A new *update* message:

+  - Covers both on-change and periodic events.

+  - Allows multiple updates to be sent in a single message (e.g., for on-change).

+  - Allows for a common path prefix to be specified, with any paths and encoded YANG data to be encoded relative to the common path prefix.

+- A *collection-complete* notification, and associated configuration, has been defined to inform collectors when a subscription's periodic collection cycle is complete.

+- TODO - More operational data on the subscription load and performance.

+- All YANG Push Lite configuration is under a new *datastore-telemetry* presence container

 # Subscription Errors (from RFC 8641)